challahan/portfolio/_posts/2016-07-11-using-craft-cms-to-build-modern-website.md

 ### 3. Optimizing for Search using the Seomatic Plugin

+Another advantage to Craft comes from the [Seomatic plugin](https://github.com/nystudio107/seomatic) developed by nystudio107.
+Rather than attempting to roll your own SEO, social media metadata and microdata, Seomatic automates a lot of this process through the inclusion of a simple hook tag in your master layout template.
+Metadata can be set on a site-wide, template-wide or entry-specific level, and can really save a lot of valuable development time.

 ### 4. Handling Responsive Images Using Transforms

+Responsive images are great, but can often be difficult to implement within a content management system.
+Using Craft's transforms for image fields, I was able to easily define three different crop sizes optimized for different viewports, and then simply reference those crops within the Picture element when needed.
+That ensures users are only downloading the images needed for their particular screen size.
+Better yet, the author doesn't need to know any of this is happening in the background.
+As long as they provide a large enough image, the CMS takes care of the rest.

 ### 5. Building for Alternate Displays, including MailChimp Email, RSS and AMP

+Finally, my favorite implementation yet for this site was the use of alternate displays for content.
+Craft isn't limited to only displaying HTML web pages.
+After we've defined our content, we can use it to produce a variety of media.
+I created additional displays for:

+1. A simple RSS feed from my blog
+2. An AMP-optimized version of my blog posts
+3. HTML emails that work with MailChimp

+By not repeating content, I was able to reuse fields to create full HTML email templates right from within Craft, and then import those templates into MailChimp using its Import from URL feature.
+This integration could save my client, who would like to send out weekly emails with the latest content updates from the website, hours of time.

+If you'd like to see more about how I integrated RSS and email into Craft, be sure to check out the video above.

 If you have any questions for me about the process of using Craft to create this website, please feel free to [email me](mailto:chris@chrishallahan.com).